mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

 The next 1 byte is an unsigned byte: the minor version number of the file format, e.g. \x00.
-Note: the version of the file format is not tied to the version of the numpy package.
+Note: the version of the file format is not tied to the version of the numpy_demo package.

 The next 2 bytes form a little-endian unsigned short int: the length of the header data HEADER_LEN.